ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2023-25139](https://github.com/Live-Hack-CVE/CVE-2023-25139) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2023-25139.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2023-25139.svg)

 ## CVE-2023-25136
  OpenSSH server (sshd) 9.1 introduced a double-free vulnerability during options.kex_algorithms handling.
 This is fixed in OpenSSH 9.2.
-The double free can be triggered by an unauthenticated attacker in the default configuration.
+The double free can be leveraged, by an unauthenticated remote attacker in the default configuration, to jump to any location in the sshd address space.
 One third-party report states &quot;remote code execution is theoretically possible.&quot;